mindspore-ai/docs/docs/lite/docs/source_en/reference/faq.md

 <font size=3>**Q: How many log levels are supported by MindSpore Lite?
 How can I set the log level?**</font>

 A: Currently MindSpore Lite supports 4 log levels, including DEBUG, INFO, WARNING and ERROR.
-Users can set log level by set environment parameter GLOG_v.
+Users can set log level by setting environment parameter GLOG_v.
 This environment parameter ranges from 0 to 3, which represents DEBUG, INFO, WARNING and ERROR.
 The default log level is WARNING or ERROR.
 For example, if the user sets GLOG_v to 1, MindSpore Lite will print the log of INFO level or higher.
 <br/>

 <font size=3>**Q: What are the limitations of NPU?**</font>

 A: Currently NPU only supports system ROM version EMUI>=11.
 Chip support includes Kirin 9000, Kirin 9000E, Kirin 990, Kirin 985, Kirin 820, Kirin 810, etc. For specific constraints and chip support, please see: <https://developer.huawei.com/consumer/en/doc/development/hiai-Guides/supported-platforms-0000001052830507#section94427279718>.

 <br/>

 <font size=3>**Q: Why does the static library after cutting with the cropper tool fail to compile during integration?**</font>

 A: Currently the cropper tool only supports CPU and GPU libraries.
 For details, please refer to [Use clipping tool to reduce library file size](https://www.mindspore.cn/lite/docs/en/r2.7.0/tools/cropper_tool.html) document.

 <br/>

 <font size=3>**Q: Will MindSpore Lite run out of device memory, when running model?**</font>

-A:  Currently the MindSpore Lite built-in memory pool has a maximum capacity limit 3GB.
-If a model is bigger than 3GB, MindSpore Lite will throw error.
+A: Currently the MindSpore Lite built-in memory pool has a maximum capacity limit of 3GB.
+If a model is bigger than 3GB, MindSpore Lite will throw an error.

 <font size=3>**Q: How do I visualize the MindSpore Lite offline model (.ms file) to view the network structure?**</font>